20 Amazing Tips for IAS Officer Interview Questions Preparation

 12. Work On A Positive Body Language

 You must work on your non-verbal skills to benefit your spoken words.
 Avoid exaggerated facial expressions, gesticulations and body movements.
 Practice speaking regularly in front of the mirror to build and maintain a positive body language.

-Reading the newspaper is crucial for your all three stages of the exam.
-Knowledge on current events is important.
+Reading the newspaper is crucial for all three stages of the exam.
+Knowledge of current events is important.
 You must ensure that you read the papers daily till the day of your interview.

 Your graduation is your area of specialization.
 The UPSC expects you to be an expert in your area of specialization.
 Read your books well because there’s a high probability of questions being asked from there.

-The chances of questions being asked out of your chosen optional is considerable.
+The chances of questions being asked out of your chosen optional are considerable.
 You must not forget to brush up on it before your interviews.

 As the board wants to test your administrative capabilities.
 They might ask you questions about our district/state, the problems faced and related solutions.
 Make sure that you are well prepared for this.